Are you one of those all-too-rare, yet lucky people who have a solid pension waiting for you when you retire?

 Who can open an RRSP?

 There is no minimum age at which someone can begin investing in RRSPs, as long as they have employment income and file a tax return.
-Where there is no minimum age to open an RRSP, there is a maximum: at 71 years old, RRSPs must be shut down.
-You can still contribute annually and have earnings throughout the year be tax sheltered.
-The account has to be shut down at the end of each year.
-It must then be invested elsewhere, or used as income.
+There is, however, a maximum.
+At 71 years old, RRSPs must be converted to a Registered Retirement Income Fund (RRIF).

 When should I invest in an RRSP?

 The main purpose of an RRSP is to save for retirement.
 The Government of Canada does allow for money for alternate purposes, including a tax-free withdrawal to purchase your first home.
 The Home Buyer’s Plan (discussed in greater detail below) allows you to make a tax-free withdrawal in order to purchase or build a house.
 The quicker you invest in an RRSP for this purpose, the more you will reap the full benefits.

 If you’re investing for retirement, you should begin investing as soon as you receive your first paycheque.
 Even nominal contributions will help prepare you for a comfortable retirement down the line.

 What can you use your RRSP money for besides retirement?

 An RRSP is for retirement and can be used towards the purchase of a first home.
 But, there are other tax-free ways to withdraw your money early.